teddyf/slogo_team16/DESIGN.md

 ## Introduction
 The goal of the project is to create a compiler and graphical interface for the SLogo language.
-The project must be capable of accepting user input nad displaying the graphical result of an algorithm coded in SLogo.
+The project must be capable of accepting user input and displaying the graphical result of an algorithm coded in SLogo.

 ## Design Overview